Pomax/are-we-flying/docs/index.md

 // In order to prevent clients from directly accessing the MSFS
 // connector, we're going to make it a global (to our module): let api = false;

-// And we'll do the same with the "is MSFS connected?" value: let MSFS = false;

 // Next up, our server class:
 export class ServerClass {